 If you prefer to experiment on your own with less guidance, you might want to explore the Substrate Playground.
 If you prefer to dig into the details of the code directly, you might want to start with the Rust API documentation.
 But if you want to start your journey with a guided tour, try out the following tutorials.

-The Get started tutorials illustrate the basics for working with blockchains nodes, including how to make nodes communicate with each other in a network of peers and how to collect metrics about node operations.
+The Build a blockchain tutorials illustrate the basics for working with blockchains nodes and networks, including how to make nodes communicate with each other in a network of peers and how to collect metrics about node operations.
 You'll learn how to: